ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/setup-stage.md

 **Getting Started:**

 - for a mapping of register names to the `USBD` API, check the entry for `nrf52840_hal::target::usbd` in the documentation you've created using `cargo doc`
 - let bmrequesttype = usbd.bmrequesttype.read().bits() as u8;
 - remember that we've learned how to read registers in `events.rs`.
 - you will need to put together the higher and lower bits of `wlength`, `windex` and `wvalue` to get the whole field

 - > Note: If you're using a Mac, you need to catch `SetAddress` requests returned by the parser as these are sent before the first GetDescriptor request.
 You can handle them by doing nothing.

+**Expected Result:**

-1. when you have successfully received a GET_DESCRIPTOR request for a Device descriptor you are done.
+When you have successfully received a GET_DESCRIPTOR request for a Device descriptor you are done.
 You should see an output like this:

 ``` console
 INFO:usb_2 -- USB: UsbReset @ 438.842772ms